 If this issue sounds like something you're iPhone 4S is experiencing, a DIY repair can get it back to normal with some patience and the right tools.
 It'll also cost a heck of a lot less than a brand new iPhone.

 If you're up for it, follow along.
-And if you're not, follow along anyways and we'll refer you to the professionals that can do the repair for you.
+And if you're not, follow along anyway and we'll refer you to the professionals that can do the repair for you.

 What you'll need to DIY replace an iPhone 4S power button cable